AT-Publishing/website/_strategy/2020-11-04-wyckoff-ranges.md

 ---

-*If you want more Wyckoff, take a look at the ["Wyckoff Trading"](/tag/wyckoff-trading/) tag in the blog.*

 > For TradingView scripts that are good for Wyckoff analysis, [jump here](#tradingview-wyckoff).
+> Paid TradingView plans will get 60% during Black Friday 2020.
+[Get the free trial now and upgrade in Black Friday week!](http://bit.ly/at-tvd-glob)
+> We have more Wyckoff in the ["Wyckoff Trading"](/tag/wyckoff-trading/) tag in the blog

 ## Wyckoff Method Definition